shorepine/tulipcc/README.md

 Tulip is a self contained portable creative computer, with a display and keyboard and sound.
 It boots instantaneously into a Python prompt.
 Dive right into making something without distractions or complications.

 Tulip is not a shell on top of another operating system.
-Every byte of RAM and every cycle of the CPU is dedicated to your code, the display and music.
+The entire system is dedicated to your code, the display and sound.

 You can use Tulip to make music, code, art, games, or just write.
 It cannot run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.